 How would our industry (and society) benefit if we could change this behavior and ultimately influence better retirement outcomes?

-LIMRA and PulseLogic fielded an online consumer study in February 2020 that surveyed 2,200 retirement plan participants.
-This study examined the crucial elements that led to successful or failed participant outcomes.
-By looking beyond savings and retirement planning behavior, we seek to understand what other priorities competed for these retirement dollars.
+LIMRA and PulseLogic fielded an online consumer study in February 2020 and again in February of 2021.
+Each time we surveyed 2,200 retirement plan participants.
+This studies examined the crucial elements that led to successful or failed participant outcomes.
+By looking beyond savings and retirement planning behavior, we found a better understanding of what other priorities competed for these retirement dollars.
 We also examine participants’ debt and credit card usage, as well as other factors that may further exacerbate retirement savings leakage.
-Add to that COVID-19, and we fully anticipate a dramatic uptick in leakage through plan distributions, hardship withdrawals and loans.
+Add to that COVID-19, and we delivered a comprehensive look into the participant experience.

 Despite these significant headwinds, we offer strategies and tactics that record keepers, plan sponsors, and advisors might use to do their part in improving retirement plan outcomes.